Can Donald Trump Pardon Himself? Leaked Memo From Trump's Lawyers Hints He Will Try — Here's What Experts Say

-A leaked memo by two lawyers defending Donald Trump in the ongoing Russia collusion investigation, and obtained by The New York Times, attempts to tell Special Counsel Robert Mueller that he cannot charge Trump with obstruction of justice because, the memo claims, presidents have total authority over Department of Justice investigations — even investigations of themselves.
+A leaked memo by two lawyers defending Donald Trump in the ongoing Russia collusion investigation, and obtained by the New York Times, attempts to tell Special Counsel Robert Mueller that he cannot charge Trump with obstruction of justice because, the memo claims, presidents have total authority over Department of Justice investigations — even investigations of themselves.

-“It remains our position that the President’s actions here, by virtue of his position as the chief law enforcement officer, could neither constitutionally nor legally constitute obstruction because that would amount to him obstructing himself, and that he could, if he wished, terminate the inquiry, or even exercise his power to pardon if he so desired,” the memo to Mueller, by Trump attorneys Jay Sekulow and John Dowd, reads.
+“It remains our position that the President’s actions here, by virtue of his position as the chief law enforcement officer, could neither constitutionally nor legally constitute obstruction because that would amount to him obstructing himself, and that he could, if he wished, terminate the inquiry, or even exercise his power to pardon if he so desired,” the memo to Mueller, by Trump attorneys Jay Sekulow and John Dowd, reads, as reported by the New York Times.

 “Six most startling words in this shocking Trump legal memo: ‘or even exercise his power to pardon.’
 Folks, they are intimating he can pardon himself,” wrote Brookings Institute scholar Norm Eisen on his Twitter account after the memo was published by the Times.